SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

     ![Figure: How to share](export-video1.png)

-2. In the new dialog, select custom production settings
+2. In the new dialog, select 'Custom production settings':

     ![Figure: Production settings](export-video2.png)

-3. In the next window, uncheck the ‘Produce with controller’ option
+3. In the next window, uncheck the ‘Produce with controller’ option:

     ![Figure: Controller settings](export-video3.png)